 The Library also subscribed to 17 international newspapers, with 14 from the region.
 The volume of physical newspapers continues to decrease (from last year’s 20) as more titles are available online, some of them freely accessible.
 Through subscribed databases, the Library has access to another 124 e-newspapers, in total, it represents a 55% increase in news sources.

 As of 31 Mar 2017, the Library has 247,847 titles in its print collection, 69 per cent are Southeast Asian countries focused.
 Non-English (vernacular languages of the region) made up 51 per cent of this collection.
 Figure 1 shows the language profile of our publication collection.
 The breakdown of collection by language profile of library print collection (as at 31 March 2017) is shown in the pie chart below:

-Besides the print materials, the Library also subscribed to seven databases, namely Bibliography of Asian Studies (BAS), Economist Intelligence Unit (EIU), JSTOR, Project Muse, Proquest, Stratfor Premium Global Intelligence Brief and UN Comtrade, in total our users now have online access to 9,799 e-journal titles.
-The renewal of databases was reviewed annually according to users feedback and usage.
+Besides the print materials, the Library also subscribed to seven databases, namely Bibliography of Asian Studies (BAS), Economist Intelligence Unit (EIU), JSTOR, Project Muse, Proquest, Stratfor Premium Global Intelligence Brief and UN Comtrade.
+Altogether, our users have access to 9,909 e-journal titles.
+Renewal of these databases also took into account users’ feedback and usage.